Zhenling Jiang

 Overview

-Zhenling teaches Data and Analysis in Marketing Decisions (MKTG 212/712).
+Zhenling teaches Data and Analysis in Marketing Decisions in undergrad and MBA programs (MKTG 2120/7120).

-Please visit Zhenling’s personal webpage for her CV and more information: jiangzhenling.com/
+Please visit Zhenling’s personal webpage for more information: jiangzhenling.com/

 Continue Reading